Commercial Meat Rabbit Growth Rates

 To raise rabbits for meat, choose a large “commercial” rabbit breed with fine bone structure.
 These rabbits produce fast growing offspring with a good meat to bone ratio, usually 60-65% dress-out rate.
 Adults usually weigh 8-12 pounds at maturity.

-New Zealand and Californian rabbits tend to be the most popular breeds of rabbits raised for commercial production.
+New Zealand and Californian rabbits are the top breeds raised for commercial production.
 The have been selected for large litter size and fast growth.

 Personally, I feel that heritage breeds are better suited to backyards and small farms.
 Click to view the Top 10 Meat Rabbit Breeds for the homestead.
 We raise Champagne d’Argents.
 They have more manageable litter sizes (6-8 kits), sweet temperaments, and are good mothers to their kits.
-Dark eye color also makes them better candidates for pasturing as opposed to Californians and New Zealands which have pink or red eyes.
+Our Champagnes weigh 4 pounds at 8 weeks and reach fryer weight (5#) by 9-10 weeks.
+Dark eye color also makes them better candidates for raising outdoors as opposed to Californians and New Zealands which have pink or red eyes.

 Meat Rabbit Growth Rate Chart